Skip to main content

 Why Does Low SHBG Increase Cardiovascular Risk?

-The connection between low SHBG and an increased risk for is now firmly established by a large body of clinical research.
+The connection between low SHBG and an increased risk for cardiovascular disease is now firmly established by a large body of clinical research.
 This link is not arbitrary.
 Low SHBG is a direct report from your liver that the body is in a state of metabolic distress, primarily driven by insulin resistance.

 A low SHBG level, therefore, is an early warning sign.
 It signals that the underlying metabolic machinery is malfunctioning long before cholesterol markers may become critically elevated or blood pressure becomes a clinical diagnosis.
 It reflects a systemic issue where the body’s ability to manage energy and regulate inflammation is compromised.